khimo/khimo.github.io/bli-guides/_ideas/howto-radio-spoken-notification.md

   -- Volume level for the AUDIO OVERLAY from 0 to 100: local VOLUME = 50

-  -- International language code (e.g., en-uk, en-us, es-es) local LANGUAGE = "en-uk"
+  -- International language code (e.g., en-gb, en-us, es-es) local LANGUAGE = "en-us"

   -- Message template for the spoken text: local MSG_TEMPLATE = "Playing $radio" -- Always include the placeholder "$radio", the BLI will replace it with the name of the selected radio.